-The Colonial boundaries created by Britain to delimit Uganda grouped a wide range of ethnic groups with different political systems and cultures.
+The colonial boundaries created by Britain to delimit Uganda grouped together a wide range of ethnic groups with different political systems and cultures.
 These differences prevented the establishment of a working political community after independence was achieved in 1962.The dictatorial regimes of Idi Amin(1971-79) and Milton Obote (1980-85) claimed hundreds of thousands of lives.
 The rule of Yoweri Museveni since 1986 has brought relative stability and economic growth to Uganda.
 A constitutional referendum in 2005 canceled a 19-year ban on multi-party politics.

 Uganda has substantial natural resources.
 Agriculture is the most important sector of the economy, employing over 80% of the workforce.
 Still, the Ugandan people face numerous challenges on a daily basis.
 When it comes to human rights, child labor is just one of the major concerns.
-Rural areas continue to struggle with poverty and they lack access to quality water resources.
+Rural areas continue to struggle with poverty and access to quality water resources.

 Hungry For Life partners with a ministry that desires to transform lives in their local community.